MAIF/otoroshi/documentation/src/main/paradox/firstrun/configfile.md

 ## Admin API configuration

 when Otoroshi starts for the first time, the DB is empty.
-As Otoroshi uses Otoroshi to expose its admin REST API, you have to provide the details for the admin API exposition. **This part is super important** because if you go to production with the default values, your Otoroshi server won't be secured anymore. **YOU HAVE TO CUSTOMIZE THE FOLLOWING VALUES BEFORE GOING TO PRODUCTION !!**
+As Otoroshi uses Otoroshi to expose its admin REST API, you have to provide the details for the admin API exposition. **This part is super important** because if you go to production with the default values, your Otoroshi server won't be secured anymore.

+@@@ warning
+YOU HAVE TO CUSTOMIZE THE FOLLOWING VALUES BEFORE GOING TO PRODUCTION !!
+@@@

 Here, some terms in the description will be osbcure to you, but you will learm their meaning in the following chapters :)